Checklist

 When this component is used in a platform configured for a right-to-left (RTL) language, the checkbox moves to the right of the label and aligns with the right side of the container.
 If a prefix is used, the checkbox aligns to the left side of the prefix.

-The image on the right shows the alignment when the checklist is in the edit mode.
+The image on the right shows the alignment in an editable checklist.
 All elements are flipped to flow from right to left.

 Accessibility